-In accordance with Government Auditing Standards, I have also issued my report dated May 30, 2014 on my consideration of the PCC's internal control over financial reporting and my tests of its compliance with certain provisions of laws, regulations, contracts and grants agreements and other matters.
-The purpose of that report is to describe the scope of my testing of internal controls over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of my audit.
+In accordance with Government Auditing Standards, we have also issued our report dated May 26, 2015 on my consideration of the PCC's internal control over financial reporting and my tests of its compliance with certain provision of laws, regulations, contracts and grants agreements and other matters.
+The purpose of that report is to describe the scope of our testing on internal controls over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.